 Students who are currently living in Honors Housing (either freshmen or upperclass) are guaranteed a space in Upperclass Honors Housing should they request it.
 These students are still required to submit demographic and roommate information on the application, but are not required to complete the supplemental essays.
 This does not guarantee that you will receive your first choice in room type, as this is allocated separately.

-- Notification regarding selection into the Upperclass Honors LLCs will occur by Wednesday, February 7, 2018, via your Pitt e-mail.
+- Notification regarding selection into the Upperclass Honors LLCs will occur via your Pitt e-mail by the end of the 2nd week of February.

-- Honors Housing LLC Apartment/Suite/Room Selection will be an in-person process on Saturday, February 17, 2018.
-Selection times will be pre-assigned and only one member of each group will need to be present, but paperwork will need to be signed by all roommates in advance.
-You will already know the building and type of space.
-An example: Forbes-Craig 3-person apartment – you’ve been assigned to, but will select the exact room location at this event and divide bed spaces among suitemates.
+- Honors Housing LLC Apartment/Suite/Room Selection will be an in-person process in mid-February.
+Selection times will be pre-assigned and only one member of each group will need to be present.
+You will already know the building and type of space (Forbes-Craig 3-person apartment) you’ve been assigned to, but will select the exact room location at this event and divide bed spaces among suitemates.

 The Housing Options